hlandau/service/README.md

   - Testing would be nice, but a library of this nature isn't too susceptible to unit testing.
 Something to think about.

   - **Severe**: A bug in Go 1.5 means that privilege dropping does not work correctly, but instead hangs forever ([#12498](https://github.com/golang/go/issues/12498)).
 A patch is available but is not yet part of any release.
 As a workaround, use Go 1.4 or do not use privilege dropping (e.g. run as a non-root user and do not specify `-uid`, `-gid` or `-chroot`).
 If you need to bind to low ports, you can use `setcap` on Linux to grant those privileges.
-(This bug will be fixed in Go 1.5.2.)
+(This bug is fixed in Go 1.5.2 and later.)

 Platform Support
 ----------------